-New York residents who accrued debt on a credit card issued by Chase, Bank of America or Capital One.
+New York residents who accrued debt on a credit card issued by Bank of America.

 What’s Going On?

-Attorneys working with ClassAction.org have reason to believe non-banks that purchased credit card debts from these banks are charging interest rates that exceed what’s allowed by New York state law.
-They want to start a class action to help credit card holders get back the money they may have been overcharged in interest.
+Attorneys working with ClassAction.org are investigating whether the non-banks that purchased credit card debts from Bank of America are charging interest rates that exceed what’s allowed by New York state law.
+If so, they want to start a class action to help credit card holders get back the money they may have been overcharged in interest.

-If you are carrying a debt on a credit card issued by any of these banks, you may be able to start a class action lawsuit and get some money back.
-Fill out the form on this page to learn more.
+If you are carrying a debt on a credit card issued by Bank of America, you may be able to start a class action lawsuit and get some money back.

 How Much Interest Is Too Much?